scaleflex/filerobot-php-library/readme.md

 return $this->filerobot->upload_file_binary('new_image_from_base64.png', 'base64code')
 ```

-List and search folders (Lists all folders in your Filerobot store.
-You can search (recursively) by providing a search string.)
+List and search folders (Lists all folders in your Filerobot container.
+You can search by providing a search string.
+Can be recursive.)
 ``` php
 return $this->filerobot->list_folder();
 ```